 Consult your veterinarian immediately should your dog experience:

 In fact, discuss any adverse reaction your dog has with your vet to be on the safe side.
-Even if a symptom is not a sign of allergic reaction, if it is negatively impacting your dog, something might can be done to alleviate the problem.
+Even if a symptom is not a sign of an allergic reaction, if it is negatively impacting your dog, something might be done to alleviate the problem.

 Tramadol Warnings Before Use

 Tramadol should not be given to a dog who:

 - is taking MAOIs

 - is taking SSRIs, anti-depressants